EricSchrock/co2-monitor/submissions/report.md

 ![CO2 Data from Eric's Home (12/5/23)](../images/eric-dec-5.png){width=90%}

-Despite these issues, we believe that the sensor data captured is accurate enough to drive decisions such as whether to open windows or whether to invest in a new HVAC that cycles in outdoor air in response to high indoor CO2 levels, as long as the sensor limitations are kept in mind.
+Despite these issues, we believe that the sensor data captured is accurate enough to drive decisions, such as whether to open windows or whether to invest in a new HVAC that cycles in outdoor air in response to high indoor CO2 levels, as long as the sensor limitations are kept in mind.

 todo (Devin): Do you have any interesting data or observations to add?
 How does your data compare to mine?